Swill basket making

 The making of swill baskets, made from woven strips of cleft oak.

-|Historic area of significance||Cumbria|
+|Historic area of significance||North Lancashire and South Cumbria;

 |Area currently practised||Cumbria|

 |Origin in the UK||15th century – first recorded splint baskets|

 |Current no. of professionals (sideline to main income)

 |Current no. of trainees|